signalpoint/DrupalGap/docs/20_Resources/Troubleshoot/index.md

 > GET https://www.example.com/node/123?_format=json 406 (Not Acceptable)

 You need to enable the `Content` Resource at `admin/config/services/rest`, then enable `GET`, `JSON` and `cookie`.

+> Uncaught (in promise) TypeError: Cannot read property 'js' of undefined
+> Uncaught (in promise) TypeError: Cannot read property 'css' of undefined

+On an `_attached` variable, you probably declared the library name as a string instead of an array.